 Great Expectations, General Assembly, London

-All This Wrath Blue Shop, Gallery, London
+All This Wrath, Blue Shop, London

-London Art Fair with GBS Fine Art
+London Art GBS Fine Art

 2023